clockworklabs/spacetime-docs/docs/sdks/c-sharp/quickstart.md

 ## What's next?

 Congratulations!
 You've built a simple chat app using SpacetimeDB.

+You can find the full code for this client [in the C# SDK's examples](https://github.com/clockworklabs/com.clockworklabs.spacetimedbsdk/tree/master/examples~/quickstart/client).

-You can look at the C# SDK Reference for more information about the client SDK.
-If you are interested in developing in the Unity game engine, check out our Unity3d Comprehensive Tutorial and BitcraftMini game example.
+Check out the [C# SDK Reference](/docs/sdks/c-sharp) for a more comprehensive view of the SpacetimeDB Rust SDK.

+If you are interested in developing in the Unity game engine, check out our [Unity Comprehensive Tutorial](/docs/unity) and [Blackholio](https://github.com/ClockworkLabs/Blackholio) game example.